Valuing Practice as Research

 This isn't about doing more research

-The NTRO framework doesn't ask HCT faculty to add new responsibilities or shift away from their strengths.
+The NTRO framework doesn't ask faculty to add new responsibilities or shift away from their strengths.
 Instead, it provides a mechanism to better recognise and value the impactful research already happening across our applied programmes.

 0